 - 1. Section 55 of P.L.2020, c.156 (C.34:1B-323) is amended to read as follows: - 9 55.
-As used in sections 54 through 67 of P.L.2020, c.156 10 (C.34:1B-322 through C.34:1B-335): - 11 "Agency" means the New Jersey Housing and Mortgage Finance 12 Agency established pursuant to P.L.1983, c.530 (C.55:14K-1 et 13 - "Authority" means the New Jersey Economic Development Authority established by section 4 of P.L.1974, c.80 (C.34:1B-4). - 16 "Aviation district" means all areas within the boundaries of the 17 Atlantic City International Airport, established pursuant to section 18 24 of P.L.1991, c.252 (C.27:25A-24), and the Federal Aviation 19 Administration William J. Hughes Technical Center and the area 20 within a one-mile radius of the outermost boundary of the Atlantic 21 City International Airport and the Federal Aviation Administration 22 William J. Hughes Technical Center. - "Board" means the Board of the New Jersey Economic Development Authority, established by section 4 of P.L.1974, c.80 (C.34:1B-4). - "Building services" means any cleaning or routine building maintenance work, including but not limited to sweeping, vacuuming, floor cleaning, cleaning of rest rooms, collecting refuse or trash, window cleaning, securing, patrolling, or other work in connection with the care or securing of an existing building, including services typically provided by a door-attendant or "Building services" shall not include any skilled maintenance work, professional services, or other public work for which a contractor is required to pay the "prevailing wage" as defined in section 2 of P.L.1963, c.150 (C.34:11-56.26). - "Cash flow" means the profit or loss that an investment property earns from rent, deposits, and other fees after financial obligations, such as debt, maintenance, government payments, and other expenses, have been paid. - "Collaborative workspace" means coworking, accelerator, incubator, or other shared working environments that promote collaboration, interaction, socialization, and coordination among tenants through the clustering of multiple businesses or individuals.
-For this purpose, the collaborative workspace shall be the greater - 45 of: 2,500 of dedicated square feet or 10 percent of the total property on which the redevelopment project is situated.
-The collaborative workspace shall include a community manager, be focused on collaboration among the community members, and include 4 regularly scheduled education events for the community members.
-The collaborative workspace shall also include a physical open space that supports the engagement of its community members.
+As used in sections 54 through 67 of P.L.2020, c.156 10 (C.34:1B-322 through C.34:1B-335): - "Agency" means the New Jersey Housing and Mortgage Finance Agency established pursuant to P.L.1983, c.530 (C.55:14K-1 et seq.). - "Authority" means the New Jersey Economic Development Authority established by section 4 of P.L.1974, c.80 (C.34:1B-4). - "Aviation district" means all areas within the boundaries of the Atlantic City International Airport, established pursuant to section 24 of P.L.1991, c.252 (C.27:25A-24), and the Federal Aviation Administration William J. Hughes Technical Center and the area within a one-mile radius of the outermost boundary of the Atlantic City International Airport and the Federal Aviation Administration William J. Hughes Technical Center. - "Board" means the Board of the New Jersey Economic Development Authority, established by section 4 of P.L.1974, c.80 (C.34:1B-4). - "Building services" means any cleaning or routine building maintenance work, including but not limited to sweeping, vacuuming, floor cleaning, cleaning of rest rooms, collecting refuse or trash, window cleaning, securing, patrolling, or other work in connection with the care or securing of an existing building, including services typically provided by a door-attendant or concierge.
+"Building services" shall not include any skilled maintenance work, professional services, or other public work for which a contractor is required to pay the "prevailing wage" as defined in section 2 of P.L.1963, c.150 (C.34:11-56.26). - "Cash flow" means the profit or loss that an investment property earns from rent, deposits, and other fees after financial obligations, such as debt, maintenance, government payments, and other expenses, have been paid. - "Collaborative workspace" means coworking, accelerator, incubator, or other shared working environments that promote collaboration, interaction, socialization, and coordination among tenants through the clustering of multiple businesses or individuals.
+For this purpose, the collaborative workspace shall be the greater - of: 2,500 of dedicated square feet or 10 percent of the total property